Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Introduction

 \section{Introduction}

 Most real conduits are neither straight nor smooth.
 Corrugated pipes, stented arteries, ventilation ducts and fractured rocks all show variations in cross-section, curvature and surface texture that alter flow resistance and mixing.
-Karst caves represent an extreme natural example: dissolution of limestone produces channels with irregular shapes and rough walls \citep{curl1966caves, dreybrodt2012processes, claudin2017dissolution}.
-These geometric variations control head loss, solute transport and residence time, yet hydrological models still rely on empirical formulas derived for smooth pipes, such as the Hagen-Poiseuille law or the Darcy-Weisbach equation \citep{cohen2004fluid}.
-When roughness is considered, it is typically introduced through a relative roughness correction using the Moody diagram \citep{moody}, which assumes a uniform distribution of small-scale texture superimposed on an otherwise circular cross-section.
-This approach becomes increasingly unreliable when the roughness is large enough to alter the cross-sectional area itself, as is often the case in natural conduits.
+Karst caves represent an extreme natural example: dissolution of limestone produces channels with irregular shapes and rough walls \cite{curl1966caves, dreybrodt2012processes, claudin2017dissolution}.
+These geometric variations control head loss, solute transport and residence time, yet hydrological models still rely on empirical formulas derived for smooth pipes, such as the Hagen-Poiseuille law or the Darcy-Weisbach equation \cite{cohen2004fluid}.
+When roughness is considered, it is typically introduced through a relative roughness correction using the Moody diagram \cite{moody}, which assumes a uniform distribution of small-scale texture superimposed on an otherwise circular cross-section.
+This approach becomes increasingly unreliable when the roughness is large enough to notably alter the cross-sectional area itself, as is often the case in natural conduits.
 In such conditions, roughness is no longer just a wall property but a defining part of the overall geometry, and the underlying flow physics cannot be captured by standard friction factor correlations.

 To isolate the influence of wall geometry, many studies use simplified rough-walled pipes.
-Such configurations allow systematic changes in roughness height, wavelength or curvature, providing a bridge between smooth, idealised models and the multiscale geometry of natural conduits.
+Such configurations allow systematic changes in roughness height, wavelength or curvature, providing a bridge between smooth, idealized models and the multiscale geometry of natural conduits.
 Many studies have aimed to define an equivalent sand-grain roughness height ($k_s$) to represent the effect of different surface roughness geometries.
 The equivalent sand-grain roughness height, $k_s$, introduced by \citet{nikuradse1933} and \citet{schlichting1936}, remains the principal reference for quantifying wall friction.
-The non-dimensional roughness height is typically expressed in viscous units as $k_s^+ = k_s u_\tau/\nu$, where $\nu / u_\tau$ is the viscous length scale, $\nu$ is the kinematic viscosity, and $u_\tau$ defined below.
+The non-dimensional roughness height is typically expressed in viscous units as $k_s^+ = k_s u_\tau/\nu$, where $\nu / u_\tau$ is the viscous length scale, $\nu$ is the kinematic viscosity and $u_{\tau} = \sqrt{\tau_w/\rho}$ is the friction velocity.

 Following \citet{Flack2014}, flow is hydrodynamically smooth when $k_s^+ \lesssim 5$, transitionally rough for $5 \lesssim k_s^+ \lesssim 70$ and fully rough when $k_s^+ \gtrsim 70$.
 Roughness increases wall friction compared with smooth walls, but the mechanisms differ across these regimes: viscous damping dominates in the smooth regime, geometry controls drag in the transitional regime, and pressure drag governs friction in the fully rough regime, making it nearly independent of Reynolds number.